CausalityReadingGroup/Readings/README.md

 Page 44
 > In other words, is the structure identifiable from the joint distribution?
 The following known result shows that the answer is “no” if one allows for general SCMs.

+Page 73
+> Within the toy scenario of a bijective deterministic causal relation (see Sec- tion 4.1.7), Janzing and Scho ̈lkopf [2015] prove that whenever Pcause and Peffect|cause are independent in the sense of (4.10), then SSL indeed outperforms supervised learning in the anticausal direction but not in the causal direction.
+The idea is that SSL employs the dependence (4.11) for an improved interpolation algorithm.